phucnguyen-ht/vllm_plugin/README.md

 docker compose -f image.yml up docker exec -ti gptoss-plugin-vllm0.8.2 bash
 ```
-It's important to note that it's required to include the following line in `mount` section:
+It is important to note that you must include the following line in the `mount` section:
 ```
 ../3rdparty/vllm:/usr/local/lib/python3.10/dist-packages/vllm
 ```
-This is because we will use our customized vLLM on default version `0.8.2+e3e4b26`.
-The customized section details will be told in the `Appendix`
+This is required because we are using a customized vLLM instead of the default version `0.8.2+e3e4b26`.
+Details of the custom modifications are described in the `Appendix` section.
 ### Setup packages
 ```
 cd scripts      # note that you need to change the $WORKING_DIR in this file